JohnAragon/JohnAragon/README.md

 - 🔭 I’m currently working on CASATORO S.A
 - 🌱 I’m currently learning Docker,React.Js
 - 👯 I’m looking to collaborate on bellpi
-- 💬 Ask me about PHP, VueJs,Angular, Ionic.
+- 💬 Ask me about PHP, VueJs,Angular, Ionic, Spring Boot.
 - 📫 How to reach me: https://www.linkedin.com/in/john-edison-aragon/